 - 1 tbsp Freshly Squeezed Lemon Juice

 - 1 tsp Himalayan / Sea Salt

-- Once the beets are tender, remove from the heat and pour in hemp hearts, lemon juice and salt.
-Let stand for a few minutes to cool.
+- Once the beets are tender, remove from the heat to cool for a few minutes before transfering to the blender.

 - To reheat the soup, heat over medium-low, stirring consistently.